 As a solopreneur, you’re the one making business decisions.
-Consistently reviewing your financial statements gives you a clearer understanding of your business’s financial health.
+Consistently review your financial statements to gain a clear understanding of your business’s financial health.

-Consistent checkups on your business’s finances help you forecast budgets and account for issues in the long run.
+Regular checkups on your business’s finances, including cash flow reports and looking over all your transactions from time to time will help you forecast budgets and account for issues in the long run.
 It also helps you keep track of accurate reporting on your books.

-You need good tools to manage your finances to stay on top of your record-keeping as an independent contractor.
-Here are some of the best options available in 2022.
+Accounting software for freelancers will help you more easily manage your finances and stay on top of your record-keeping as an independent contractor.
+Here are some of the best options available in 2023.

-Quickbooks is a good bookkeeping software for self-employed individuals that helps you manage and track your expenses, organize your receipts, run reports, and estimate and file your taxes.
+Quickbooks Online is a good online accounting software for self-employed individuals that helps you manage and track your expenses, organize your receipts, run reports, and estimate and file your taxes.
 They offer flexible pricing and bundles on bookkeeping for independent contractors and freelancers.

-Wave was built for freelancers to help them manage easier invoicing and organize their bookkeeping.
-The best part of Wave is that they provide free bookkeeping for freelancers, and you can access unlimited accounting options.
+Wave was built for freelancers to help make invoicing and bookkeeping less taxing.
+The best part of Wave is that they provide free accounting software, and you can access unlimited accounting options.

-Shoeboxed is a receipt management application that turns your receipts and business documents into a digital format with just one click—by taking a picture straight from your smartphone or scanning a pdf.
-It automatically extracts, categorizes, and human-verifies important data from your receipts so that you can easily go over and check your records anytime.
+Shoeboxed is a receipt management application with receipt software that turns your receipts and business documents into a digital format with just one click—by taking a picture straight from your smartphone or scanning a pdf.
+This bookkeeping software comes with receipt capture software that extracts, categorizes, and human-verifies important data from your receipts.
 Shoeboxed ensures you always have your receipts securely stored and ready for tax purposes.